jlumbroso/supabase-react-example/README.md

-# Supabase Create React App User Management
+# Supabase Create React App User Management Template

-This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.
+This example will set you up for a very common situation: Users can sign up with a magic link and then update their account with public profile information, including a profile image.

 This demonstrates how to use: